-Subject Type: This is an elective subject which students may choose to study, designed to provide an insight into the Hospitality industry and the senior Year 11 & 12 course, where students can achieve a Certificate II in Cookery and a Certificate III in Hospitality.
+This is an elective subject, designed to provide an insight into the Hospitality industry and the senior Year 11 & 12 course, where students can achieve a Certificate II in Cookery and a Certificate III in Hospitality.
 It is based on the Australian Curriculum Technology syllabus.